fight233/DThouse_cxd/README.md

 - **Full Stack for Time-Series Data**: By integrating a database with message queuing, caching, and stream computing features together, it is no longer necessary to integrate Kafka/Redis/HBase/Spark or other software.
 It makes the system architecture much simpler and more robust.

 - **Powerful Data Analysis**: Whether it is 10 years or one minute ago, data can be queried just by specifying the time range.
 Data can be aggregated over time, multiple time streams or both.
-Ad Hoc queries or analyses can be executed via TDengine shell, Python, R or Matlab.
+Ad Hoc queries or analyses can be executed via DThouse shell, Python, R or Matlab.

-- **Seamless Integration with Other Tools**: Telegraf, Grafana, Matlab, R, and other tools can be integrated with TDengine without a line of code.
+- **Seamless Integration with Other Tools**: Telegraf, Grafana, Matlab, R, and other tools can be integrated with DThouse without a line of code.
 MQTT, OPC, Hadoop, Spark, and many others will be integrated soon.

 - **Zero Management, No Learning Curve**: It takes only seconds to download, install, and run it successfully; there are no other dependencies.
 Automatic partitioning on tables or DBs.
 Standard SQL is used, with C/C++, Python, JDBC, Go and RESTful connectors.

 # Documentation
-For user manual, system design and architecture, engineering blogs, refer to [TDengine Documentation](https://www.taosdata.com/en/documentation/)(中文版请点击[这里](https://www.taosdata.com/cn/documentation20/)) for details.
+For user manual, system design and architecture, engineering blogs, refer to [DThouse Documentation](https://www.taosdata.com/en/documentation/)(中文版请点击[这里](https://www.taosdata.com/cn/documentation20/)) for details.
 The documentation from our website can also be downloaded locally from *documentation/tdenginedocs-en* or *documentation/tdenginedocs-cn*.

 # Building
-At the moment, TDengine only supports building and running on Linux systems.
+At the moment, DThouse only supports building and running on Linux systems.
 You can choose to [install from packages](https://www.taosdata.com/en/getting-started/#Install-from-Package) or from the source code.
 This quick guide is for installation from the source only.

-To build TDengine, use [CMake](https://cmake.org/) 3.0.2 or higher versions in the project directory.
+To build DThouse, use [CMake](https://cmake.org/) 3.0.2 or higher versions in the project directory.

 ## Install build dependencies